maltalef101/pluswm/README.md

-# PlusWM : A stupid idea. 🧠
+# PlusWM 🧠
 [![Build](https://github.com/maltalef101/pluswm/actions/workflows/build.yml/badge.svg)](https://github.com/maltalef101/pluswm/actions/workflows/build.yml)

 ## What is it?
-It's just that.
-A stupid idea.
-An attempt at writing a [dynamic window manager](https://en.wikipedia.org/wiki/Dynamic_window_manager) that functions in a similar way compared to that of Suckless' [**dwm**](https://dwm.suckless.org), but written in *kinda* modern C++.
+It's an attempt at writing a [dynamic window manager](https://en.wikipedia.org/wiki/Dynamic_window_manager) that functions in a similar way compared to that of Suckless' [**dwm**](https://dwm.suckless.org), but written in *kinda* modern C++.

 ## How does it work?